You are here

 • Candidates must be an EASD member

-Nominations must be made on the available nomination form, containing:
+Nominations should be made on the available nomination form, and sent as one complete PDF to sarah.schotten@easd.org, containing:

 • Curriculum vitae of the nominee including a list (without reprints) of ten publications considered to reflect the nominee's most important contributions in the field.